pulumi/aws-workshop/content/50_deploying_eks_cluster/_index.md

 +++
-title = "Deploying Containers to ECS" chapter = true weight = 40
+title = "Deploying an AWS EKS Cluster" chapter = true weight = 50
 +++

-# Deploying Containers to Amazon ECS
+# Deploying an AWS EKS Cluster

 {{% notice warning %}}<p> You are responsible for the cost of the AWS services used while running this workshop in your AWS account.</p> {{% /notice %}}

-In this lab, you will deploy a containerized application to an AWS ECS cluster.
+In this lab, you will deploy a Kubernetes cluster in EKS.

 {{% children showhidden="false" %}}